CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/exercise2.md

    ![](./media/ex2img4.png)

-1. In the next pane, click on **select to browse** option as shown and in the pop up window to select files, navigate to `C:\datasets\Fabrikam Returns Policy for Customers` file.
+1. In the next pane, click on **select to browse** option as shown and in the pop up window to select files, navigate to `C:\datasets\Store-Operations-with-Copilot-Studio-lab-datasets\Fabrikam Returns Policy for Customers` file.

    ![](./media/ex2img5.png)